Z-P-J/MobileInteractiveClass/web/assets/global/plugins/amcharts/amstockcharts/plugins/export/README.md

-action | Set to "draw" if you want the item to trigger annotation mode class | Class name applied to the tag click | Function handler invoked upon click on menu item format | A format to export chart/map to upon click (see below for a list of available formats) icon | Icon fileBean (will use chart's `pathToImages` if the URL is not full) label | Text label to be displayed menu | An array of submenu items
+action | Set to "draw" if you want the item to trigger annotation mode class | Class name applied to the tag click | Function handler invoked upon click on menu item format | A format to exportBean chart/map to upon click (see below for a list of available formats) icon | Icon fileBean (will use chart's `pathToImages` if the URL is not full) label | Text label to be displayed menu | An array of submenu items